The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

 If $L$ satisfies \eqref{propA} then $\{L(i,\rho_i): i \in [n]\} = V$ and the final element of each row is unique.

-A block $L$ satisfying \ref{propA} represents a Sequential-IDLA process if and only if each row $i$ represent a path in $G$ from vertex $L(i,0)=v$ to $L(i,\rho_i)$ and for all $(i,j) \in \mathcal{I}_L$ This says that when $L$ is read in sequential-order the first time a new vertex is read it ends the current row.
+A block $L$ satisfying \eqref{propA} represents a Sequential-IDLA process if and only if each row $i$ represents a path in $G$ from vertex $L(i,0)=v$ to $L(i,\rho_i)$ and for all $(i,t) \in \mathcal{I}_L$ This says that when $L$ is read in sequential-order the first time a new vertex is read it ends the current row.
+Similarly a block $L$ satisfying \eqref{propA} is a realization of a Parallel-IDLA process if and only if each row $i$ represents a path in $G$ from vertex $L(i,0)=v$ to $L(i,\rho_i)$ and and for all $(i,t) \in \mathcal I_L$